1. False alarms — fatal to any monitoring

 4. Creating rules

 What does a rule look like in practice?
-The best way to start is to formulate the rule you want to implement in a sentence, like this: 'On all production Oracle servers, tablespaces DW20 and DW30 will at 90%fill level be WARN and at 95% be CRIT'.
+The best way to start is to formulate the rule you want to implement in a sentence, like this: 'On all production Oracle servers, tablespaces DW20 and DW30 at 90 % full will have a WARN status and at 95 % a CRIT' status.

 You can then search for an appropriate rule set — in this example via the rule search: Setup > General > Rule search.
 This opens a page in which you can search for 'Oracle' or for 'tablespace' (case-insensitive) and find all of the rule sets that contain this text in their name or in their description (not shown here):

-The rule set Oracle Tablespaces is found in two categories.
-The number following
+The Oracle Tablespaces rule set is found in two categories.

 What you find in the Value box depends in each specific case on the content of what is being regulated: